gnembon/scarpet/programs/fundamentals/README.md

 If a class is not meant to be initialised, then you can initialise it as an interface.
 To do this, import `global_interface_class` from `classes.scl` and put it as a parent class, and don't specify a constructor.
-If a class chooses to implement your interface and doesn't implement a method, it will give an error message describing which method they didn't override and where it came from.
+If a class chooses to implement your interface and doesn't implement an abstract method, it will give an error message describing which method they didn't override and where it came from.

 ### Declaring a method